 Why buying shares in a classic isn’t as crazy as it sounds

-New York start-up Rally Rd hopes transform how we invest in collector cars by turning vehicles into assets with tradable shares.
+New York start-up Rally Rd hopes to transform how we invest in collector cars by turning vehicles into assets with tradable shares.
 It’s an interesting concept…

 Classic car enthusiasts have known for a long time the potentially exponential value of a carefully selected vehicle.
 They’ve always understood how a hedonic mix of history, originality, provenance and sheer driving pleasure can combine to form a literal investment vehicle with appreciation potential.
 The rest of the world has now realised this – and is rapidly joining in.